ntopia/os-project/README.md

 ### defining rotation lock context

-We need two list that one is for managing acquired locks and the other is for managing pending locks.
+We need two lists: one manages acquired locks and the other manages pending locks.
 These two lists are defined at line 24~25 in `kernel/rotation.c`.

 Finally, we need a spinlock object that synchronize accesses to those lists.
 It is defined at line 26 in `kernel/rotation.c`.